bruno-ponne/bruno-ponne.github.io/_posts/2020-06-30-education.md

 ### Education Quality vs. socioeconomic level
 <div style="color:#4E4C4C; text-align: justify">
-In this section, I analyse the education quality index as a function of the socioeconomic level of the school for Ceará and for the rest of Brazil.
+In this section, I analyze the education quality index as a function of the socioeconomic level of the school for Ceará and for the rest of Brazil.
 What can be seen is that schools in Ceará have a lower socioeconomic level, but a higher education index compared to the rest of the country.
 The best primary and lower secondary school in 2019 are located in Ceará.
 </div>